 Most of the species in Lambeosaurinae-one of the two major groups of Hadrosauridae-had a hollow crest formed by the nasal passages.
-The lambeosaurines in this list do not clearly belong to the tube-snouted Parasaurolophini or neimet-crested Corythosaurini s Name Meaning Age Time Length Weight Where found Comments Angulomastacator bend chewer Late Cretaceous (80-72.8 MYA) 26.2 ft (8 m)?
+The lambeosaurines in this list do not clearly belong to the tube-crested Parasaurolophini or helmetcrested Corythosaurini subgroups.

+Name Meaning Age Time Length Weight Where found Comments Angulomastacator bend chewer Late Cretaceous (80-72.8 MYA) 26.2 ft (8 m)?
 Rhino?
 Texas It's name both describes the bent shape of its jaws (the only parts currently known) and honors the Big Bend region of Texas, in which it was discovered.
-Aralosaurus Aral Sea reptile Late Cretaceous (93.5-85.8MYA) 26.2 ft (8 m) Rhino Kazakhstan Once considered a Gryposaurus -like saurolophine, but now seems to be the most primitive lambeosaurine.
+Aralosaurus Aral Sea reptile Late Cretaceous (93.5-85.8 MYA) 26.2 ft (8 m) Rhino Kazakhstan Once considered a Gryposaurus -like saurolophine, but now seems to be the most primitive lambeosaurine.
 Lacks a crest.
 Arenysaurus Aren [France] reptile Late Cretaceous (66.8-65.5.MYA) 26.2 ft (8 m)?
 Rhino?
 France A primitive lambeosaurine.
 Blasisaurus Blasi [site where it was found] reptile Late Cretaceous (66.8-65.5.MYA) 26.2 ft (8 m)?
 Rhino?
 Spain Very similar to (and possibly the same as) Arenysaurus.
-Jaxartosaurus Jaxartes River [Kazakhstan] reptile Late Cretaceous (93.5-83.5MYA) 29.5 ft (9 m) Rhino Kazakhstan Known from juvenile material.
+Jaxartosaurus Jaxartes River [Kazakhstan] rep tile Late Cretaceous (93.5-83.5MYA) 29.5 ft (9 m) Rhino Kazakhstan Known from juvenile material.
 Nanningosaurus Nanning City [China] reptile Late Cretaceous (83.5-70.6 MYA) 26.2 ft (8 m)?
 Rhino?
 China Incompletely known; the first lambeosaurine found in southern China.
 Pararhabdodon near Rhabdodon Late Cretaceous (70.6-65.5 MYA) 16.4 ft (5 m) Horse Spain; France?
 Originally thought to be a rhabdodontid, now recognized as a close relative of Tsintaosaurus .
+Tsintaosaurus Qingdao City [China] reptile Late Cretaceous (70.6-68.5 MYA) 29.5.ft (9 m) Rhino China Only part of its crest is preserved: instead of the tall narrow spike often shown, it probably had a broader crest something like Olorotitan.